A General Technique for Searching in Implicit Sets via Function Inversion: Applications

 In what follows, given a function $f$ for which this lemma applies, we will use the notation $f^\bullet$ to denote the function computed to the required $O(w)$ of bits of precision, scaled to have an integer domain.
 Thus, $f^\bullet$ is a function $[2^w]^d \to [2^{O(w)}]$.
-Note that $f^\bullet$ is always computable in $O(\mathrm{poly}(w)) = \Tilde{O}(1)$ time.
+Note that $f^\bullet$ is always computable in $\mathrm{poly}(w) = \Tilde{O}(1)$ time.

 An example here is the case $t=2$, $d=2$, and $\delta (p_1,p_2) = f^\bullet(p_1,p_2)$, where $f(p_1,p_2)$ is defined as the slope of the line through $p_1,p_2$.
-In robust statistics, the \textit{Theil-Sen estimator} of a set $S$ of points in $\mathbb{R}^2$ is the median of the slopes of all the lines through two points of $S$.
+This yields a data structure version of the well-studied slope selection problem~\cite{DBLP:journals/siamcomp/ColeSSS89,DBLP:journals/ipl/Matousek91a,DBLP:journals/ipl/KatzS93,DBLP:journals/comgeo/BronnimannC98}.
+It also applies directly to a notion from robust statistics: the \textit{Theil-Sen estimator} of a set $S$ of points in $\mathbb{R}^2$, defined as the median of the slopes of all the lines through two points of $S$.
 It is considered as a more robust estimator for linear regression than the classical least-square estimator, and commonly used in practice.

-\begin{problem}[Linear regression in a box] Given a set $S$ of $n$ points on the two-dimensional integer grid $[2^{w}]^2$, where $w=\mathrm{polylog}(n)$, preprocess it to answer queries of the form: given a two-dimensional box $B$, return the Theil-Sen estimator of the points in $S\cap B$. \end{problem} Applying Lemma~\ref{lem:points}, we directly obtain the following.
+\begin{problem}[Linear regression in a box] Given a set $S$ of $n$ points on the two-dimensional integer grid $[2^{w}]^2$, where $w=\mathrm{polylog}(n)$, preprocess it to answer queries of the form: Given a two-dimensional box $B$, return the Theil-Sen estimator of the points in $S\cap B$. \end{problem} Applying Lemma~\ref{lem:points}, we directly obtain the following.

 \begin{theorem}[Linear regression in a box] For any choice of a constant $0<\alpha <1$, we can construct in $\Tilde{O}(n^2)$ time with high probability a data structure for linear regression in a box using $\Tilde{O}(n^{2-\alpha/4})$ words of space which supports queries in $\Tilde{O}(n^\alpha)$ time. \end{theorem}